algoseer/clip-image-search-flask/README.md

 ## Flask component
 Flask is used to build a REST API that takes text queries and serves the top image in the database.
 All images are locally stored or can alternatively be served from another location.

+## Other files needed
 To run the flask container you will also need image features for your dataset precomputed.
+The following files/folders are required to run: static/images/, data/img-hash.json

 More instructions on that coming soon..